indianspeedster/chi-edge/edge_cpu_inference.md

 ::: {.cell .markdown}

 We indicate that we're going to use the CHI@Edge site.
 We also need to specify the name of the Chameleon "project" that this experiment is part of.
-The project name will have the format "CHI-XXXXXX", where the last part is a 6-digit number, and you can find it on your [user dashboard](https://chameleoncloud.org/user/dashboard/).
+This can be found using the `os.getenv('OS_PROJECT_NAME')`.
+The project name will have the format "CHI-XXXXXX", where the last part is a 6-digit number.
+You can also find it on your [user dashboard](https://chameleoncloud.org/user/dashboard/).

 In the cell below, replace the project ID with your *own* project ID, then run the cell.